 Happiness, peace and harmony were taught by Buddha Shakyamuni to be inherent potential qualities that can become available through training our minds.
 We do not need to use weapons or power to attain this natural mind, rather, Buddha showed methods to create right circumstances that allow the natural mind to manifest.

-Choega are skilful means where experienced practitioners whom have trained extensively in these mind practices, connect and infuse all phenomena with the natural Buddha-mind, thereby creating circumstances that can displace stagnant conditions and obstacles.
+Choega are skilful means where experienced practitioners who have trained extensively in these mind practices, connect and infuse all phenomena with the natural Buddha-mind, thereby creating circumstances that can displace stagnant conditions and obstacles.

 Shakya Shri’s Himalayan yogis and yoginis are known for their powerful authentic rituals and ceremonies.
 There are many types geared for different obstacles and wishes.
 Khachodling’s Himalayan Team can advise and organise what is necessary accordingly.